 You can determine which you have simply by looking at the drive after removing it from your system.
 SATA interfaces are most common on newer machines, and can be identified by the flat connector style, whereas IDE connectors consist of two rows of pins.

-Then, it’s a relatively simple matter of installing the drive into this drive enclosure.
-Not only do you have a way to access the drive, but it’s portable – you can access your data on whatever computer you have available.
+Then, it’s a relatively simple matter of installing the drive into the new drive enclosure.
+Not only do you have a way to access the drive, but it’s portable: you can access your data on whatever computer you have available.

-After you’ve recovered the data you care about, that drive can often have a very useful second life as an external drive.
+After you’ve recovered the data you care about, that drive can have a useful second life as an external drive.

 Perhaps you can use it to create the backup strategy that might have saved you from this pickle to begin with. 🙂

 If the drive fails to work in the external enclosure — perhaps it shows up as “unformatted” when you connect it to another computer, or doesn’t show up at all — then it’s probably time to consult a technician or data recovery service.

 When moving a drive from system A (which had a problem) to system B (where you’re trying to recover the data), you may connect it to system B only to find that, although you can see that the drive is there and has files, you’re not allowed to see any of them.

 As long as you can log in to system B with an account that has administrative privileges, you’ll be able to take ownership and/or change the permissions associated with the files, so you can read, copy, back up, or do whatever you like with them.

 This applies to any drive moved from one system to another, whether it’s installed internally or externally, and regardless of the reasons you’ve moved it.
 The permissions on the drive are relative to its original system and must be adjusted for the new system.